vhrdtech/wire_weaver/book/src/wire_formats/wire_formats.md

   like CRC or FEC).

 ## Binary sparse - `wfs`

 > Similar to vlu4 but uses byte buffers to increase processing speed where size is not such an issue.

+## Binary sparse compressed - `cwfs`?

+wfd / xwfd should still be more economical, as it kinda does decompression-while-processing, thus consuming much less memory.
+At the expense of much greater complexity though.
+Might also be still faster, as less memory is copied / put into ring buffers.

 ## Binary padded - `wfp`

 > Sparsely packed and properly padded for fast in-place processing.
 > Mainly targeted for inter-process communication.